 Hi!
 My name’s Ash Brom, a bestselling author in several dimensions but not yet in this one.

-I spent eight and a half years in China, and self-published his memoirs of this period as Chicken Same Duck Talk: Diary of an Australian Teacher in China (鸡同鸭讲: 澳洲老师的日记) in 2019, ISBN 9780646804521.
+I spent eight and a half years in China, and self-published my memoirs of this period as Chicken Same Duck Talk: Diary of an Australian Teacher in China (鸡同鸭讲: 澳洲老师的日记) in 2019, ISBN 9780646804521.

 I’ve had stories, poems, reviews, interviews and feature articles printed in Australia, China and Timor-Leste.